The Opsview Monitor Timeseries graphing data engine provides a very flexible service for storing data used by the graphing services in the UI.

 Note, the "RRD heartbeat" is set to 4200 seconds by default, which means that if no values are received after an hour and 10 minutes, there will be gaps in the data.
 If any value is received during this time, all the buckets during the last hour and 10 minutes will be filled with this value.

 InfluxDB is a timeseries database created by InfluxData.
 It is a part of their set of tools focused at performance data which they collect, store, visualise and then raise alerts.
 We do not provide InfluxDB directly, instead we provide a client component that is able to communicate with InfluxDB to query and store data.
+The main between InfluxDB and RRD is that InfluxDB does not aggregate the data after 15 days and 30 days and will require a considerably larger amount of disk space than RRD.

 Use of InfluxDB version 1.8.x is supported.